MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

   $dlpPolicies = Get-DlpPolicy
   $dlpPolicy = $dlpPolicies.value | where {$_.displayName -eq 'My DLP Policy'}

-# Step #2: Get all desktop flow modules
+# Step #2: Get all Power Automate for desktop flow modules
   $desktopFlowModules = Get-DesktopFlowModules

-# Step #3: Convert the list of Desktop Flow modules to a format that can be added to the policy
+# Step #3: Convert the list of Power Automate for desktop flow modules to a format that can be added to the policy
   $desktopFlowModulesToAddToPolicy = @()
         foreach ($modules in $desktopFlowModules) {
           $desktopFlowModulesToAddToPolicy += [pscustomobject]@{